 Pamela Springsteen (Angela Johnson), Renee Estevez (Molly Nagle), Tony Higgins (Sean Whitmore), Valerie Hartman (Ally Curtis), Brian Patrick Clarke (TC), Walter Gotell (Uncle John), Terry Hobbs (Rob), Kendall Bean (Demi), Susan Marie Snyder (Mare), Julie Murphy (Lea), Carol Chambers (Brooke), Amy Fields (Jody), Benji Wilhoite (Anthony), Walter Franks III (Judd), Justin Nowell (Charlie), Heather Binion (Phoebe), Jill Jane Clements (Woman in Truck)

-With Sleepaway Camp 2: Unhappy Campers, the original, which stood out amid the wasteland of the slasher movies of the day with some freshness, has slipped into being just another formula slasher film.
+The original film stood out amid the wasteland of the slasher movies of the day with some freshness.
+By the time of Sleepaway Camp 2: Unhappy Campers, that has slipped into being just another formula slasher film.
 For one, the issue about Angela being trans has been all but erased from the show.
-It is mentioned and there is about one scene where Pamela Springsteen gets uncomfortable about being seen in the shower but otherwise Angela is treated the entire way through the film as someone who is a regular girl rather than intersex.
+It is mentioned and there is about one scene where Pamela Springsteen gets uncomfortable about being seen in the shower but otherwise Angela is treated the entire way through the film as a regular girl rather than someone who is intersex.
 Nor is there is any scene where any of the characters get to discover the truth, which the first film built out into a big shock twist.

 Michael A. Simpson’s direction is average, no more, no less.
 Sleepaway Camp 2 doesn’t slip into any particularly bad stakes; it’s just an average example of the 1980s slasher films on all regards.
 There is nothing particularly clever about any of the slashing sequences – there is not a single one of them that stands in memory after you finish watching, for instance.
 The film’s most amusing meta moment is having kids dressing up in Freddy and Jason masks in order to prank Pamela Springsteen only for her to turn up wearing a mask as Leatherface from The Texas Chain Saw Massacre (1974) and kill them all with a chainsaw.